pycom/pycom-documentation/content/pymesh/lib-cli.md

 Cleanup code, all Alarms cb should be stopped
 Going to deepsleep for 10 seconds
 ```
-This puts the device in deepsleep for designated number of seconds.
+This puts the device into deepsleep for a designated number of seconds.

 ```
 >buf